CyberFlameGO/hCraft/README.md

 To build hCraft, you will need a C++11-compatible compiler and a working copy of [CMake](http://www.cmake.org/).
 Change to the directory that contains hCraft, and invoke (on Linux) `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release` to generate a makefile, and then proceed by typing `make`.
+After compilation has ended, the executable could then be found inside the newly created `build` directory.

 ### Dependencies